-5D Reassembly
+4D Reassembly

-All parts should be visually inspected and cleaned or replaced as outlined in 5C above.
-It is recommended that the bearings be replaced anytime the bearing pedestal is disassembled for service.
+All parts should be visually inspected and cleaned or replaced as outlined in 4C above.
+It is recommended that the bearings be replaced any time the bearing pedestal is disassembled for service.

 Using an arbor press, install the bearings on the shaft prior to installing the shaft into the pedestal.
-A steel "donut" with the proper inside diameter and outside diameter, Refer to Chart 1, should be used between the arbor face plate and the lower bearing to insure proper installation and to prevent bearing damage.
+A steel "donut" with the proper inside diameter and outside diameter, refer to Chart 1, should be used between the arbor face plate and the lower bearing to insure proper installation, and to prevent bearing damage.
 The bearings must seat against the shoulder for proper alignment.
-Refer to Figure 5-7.
-Also refer to Alternate bearing installation
+Refer to Figure 4-23.

+Also refer to Alternate bearing installation procedures.

-CHART 1 P2
+CHART 1

+P3 P15

-Inside Diameter 1"
+Inside Diameter 1" 1 1/4

-Outside Diameter 2"
+Outside Diameter 2" 2 3/4

-procedures.

-- Place the pedestal, pump mounting surface up, in a vise or suitable fixture and insert the bearing assembly.
+Place the pedestal, pump mounting surface up, in a vise or suitable fixture and insert the bearing assembly.
 It should be possible to install the shaft assembly with firm thumb pressure.
-Refer to Figure 5-8.
+Refer to Figure 4-26.
 If more force is required, the butt end of a hammer handle or plastic mallet may be helpful.
-The shaft assembly should never be forced or driven in. - Install the snap ring (#4) in the pump end of the pedestal.
+The shaft assembly should never be forced or driven in.

+3. Install the shiap ring (#4) in the pump end of the pedestal.
 Be sure the snap ring is seated properly in the groove.
-The beveled edge of the ring should face away from the bearing. - Install the flinger over the snap ring.
+The beveled edge of the ring should face away from the bearing.

+Install the flinger over the snap ring.
 The bearing pedestal is now ready for pump and motor installation.